Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Experimental Setups

+We also incorporate the Deferred Re-Weighting (DRW) \cite{cao2019learning} in the training phase, which is orthogonal to CDT and usually introduces further improvements.
+DRW turns to minimizes a re-weighted objective after 60\% training epochs, in which the minor-class instances have larger weights.
+We follow~\cite{cao2019learning} to set the weights according to~\cite{cui2019class}.
+The weight for instances of class $c$ is $\frac{1-\beta}{1-\beta^{N_c}}$ with $\beta=0.9999$.

-We use ResNet-32~\cite{he2016deep} for all the CIFAR~\cite{krizhevsky2009learning} experiments, following~\cite{cao2019learning, cui2019class}.
+\textbf{Training details for imbalanced CIFAR.} We use ResNet-32~\cite{he2016deep} for all the CIFAR experiments, following~\cite{cao2019learning, cui2019class}.
 The batch size is 128.
 The initial learning rate is linearly warmed up to $0.1$ in the first 5 epochs, and decays at the 160th and the 180th epochs by $0.01$, respectively.
-The model is trained for 200 epochs.
+The model is trained for 200 epochs by default.
 For some experiments with the step imbalance, we found that 200 epochs are not enough for the model to converge and we train for 300 epochs in total and adjust the learning rate schedule accordingly.
-We follow \cite{cao2019learning} to do data augmentation.
+We follow \cite{cao2019learning} to perform data augmentation.
 The $32 \times 32$ CIFAR images are padded to $40 \times 40$ and randomly flipped horizontally, and then are randomly cropped back to $32 \times 32$.